-- Only IPv4 PIM is supported with a single static host used to form a PIM interface under a group interface.
+Only IPv4 PIM is supported with a single static host used to form a PIM interface under a group interface.
 Using multiple hosts or non-static hosts is not supported.
+Configuring IPv6 in the following context is not blocked, but takes no effect.

+configure router pim interface

+• The following command does not apply to PIM interfaces on IES subscriber group interfaces.

+configure router pim apply-to

-Configuring IPv6-related parameters in config>router>pim>interface group-ift is not blocked, but takes no effect. - config>router>pim>apply-to configuration does not apply to PIM interfaces on IES subscriber group interfaces. - PIM on group interfaces is not supported in VPRN context. - Extranet is not supported. - Locally attached receivers are not supported (no IGMP/MLD and PIM mix in OIF list). - Default anti-spoofing must be configured (IP+MAC). - A subscriber profile with pim-policy enabled cannot combine with the following policies (config>subscr-mgmt>sub-prof):
+- PIM on group interfaces is not supported in VPRN context. - Extranet is not supported. - Locally attached receivers are not supported (no IGMP or MLD and PIM mix in OIF list). - Default anti-spoofing must be configured (IP+MAC). - A subscriber profile with a PIM policy enabled (configure subscriber-mgmt sub-profile) cannot combine with the following policies: - host tracking policy This option applies a host tracking policy. - IGMP policy This option applies an IGMP policy.